PeIIIaJIkuH/alabs-test-task/README.md

 * Edit the title and description of a todo
 * Swap todos between and in a column by dragging them

+### Supports Enter and Escape keys when adding a column / todo

 ### Data remains synchronized in localStorage